okozelsk/EasyML/Readme.md

 <br />
 This parameter is present in both ReservoirInputConfig and ReservoirHiddenLayerConfig.
 <br />
-In ReservoirInputConfig *"Density"* specifies, what portion of hidden neurons will receive one variable as an input (ie. how many hidden neurons will be connected to one input neuron).
+In ReservoirInputConfig *"Density"* specifies, what portion of hidden neurons receive one variable as an input (ie. how many hidden neurons are connected by one input neuron).
 If you look at the Reservoir figure above, you see, that every input neuron is connected to two hidden neurons.
 Corresponding value of *"Density"* parameter is in that case 2/12 = 1.667.
-Default value is 1/4.
+Default value of this parameter is 1/4.
 <br />
-In ReservoirHiddenLayerConfig *"Density"* specifies, how many other hidden neurons will be connected to one hidden neuron.
+In ReservoirHiddenLayerConfig *"Density"* specifies, how many other hidden neurons to be connected to one hidden neuron.
 Default value is 1/10.
 <br />
 And one more thing.
 Instead of a fraction, you can enter an integer number.
 This is then understood as the exact number of neurons.
 <br />